 At a meeting of the South Asia Forum in July 2006, following the regional consultation in 2005 of the UN Secretary General’s Study on Violence against Children, the Government made a commitment to prohibiting corporal punishment of children in all settings, including the home.
 In 2010, Government representatives in SAIEVAC (South Asia Initiative to End Violence Against Children) developed a national action plan to achieve prohibition and in 2011 endorsed a report on progress towards prohibiting corporal punishment in South Asia states which included an analysis of the reforms required in Afghanistan.

 The Government reported to the Universal Periodic Review in 2014 that the Civil Code, Juvenile Code and other laws were under review as part of the process of law reform in light of international human rights obligations.
 As of July 2018, the Civil Code was still under review.
 A comparative review of national laws in light of the Convention on the Rights of the Child has been carried out and a comprehensive Law on Children is being drafted and a new draft Shiite Personal Status Law is under discussion.
 The Child Act was sent to the Parliament in 2017 for approval.
+In November 2018, it was still being considered by Parliament.
 A draft Family Protection Law has been under consideration since 2013 and a draft Family Code was being finalised in July 2018.
 We do not know if prohibition of corporal punishment has been proposed in the context of these reforms.

 Alternative care settings